Treehouse of Horror (The Simpsons episode): Reception

 In its original broadcast, "Treehouse of Horror" finished 25th in ratings for the week of October 22–28, 1990, with a Nielsen rating of 15.7, equivalent to approximately 14.6 million viewing households.
 It was the highest-rated show on Fox that week, beating Married... with Children.

 Since airing, the episode has received mostly positive reviews from television critics.
 In 1998, TV Guide listed it in its list of top twelve Simpsons episodes.
 The Guardian named it one of the five greatest episodes in Simpsons history.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said the first two segments worked better than the third, "but this is a marvelous episode, and set a high standard for the Halloween specials to come".
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said the first two segments worked better than the third, "but this is a marvelous episode, and set a high standard for the Halloween specials to come".
 In 2008, Canwest News Service chose "Treehouse of Horror" as one of the top five scariest episodes from television's past.
 They singled out Marge saying "This family has had its differences and we've squabbled, but we've never had knife fights before, and I blame this house" as a memorable line from the episode.
 Two of the episode's segments were singled out by critics as exemplary parts of the Treehouse of Horror series.
 "The Raven" was selected as the second best Treehouse of Horror segment by Ryan J. Budke of TV Squad in 2005.
 Budke described the segment as "one of the most refined Simpsons pop references ever" and knows "people [who] consider this the point that they realized The Simpsons could be both highly hilarious and highly intelligent".
 "Hungry are the Damned" was selected as the fifth best Treehouse of Horror segment by Eric Goldman, Dan Iverson and Brian Zoromski of IGN in 2008.
 The IGN reviewers singled out the How to Cook for Forty Humans section of the segment as its funniest moment.

 Critics also praised the episode's relationship to various television shows and Poe's "The Raven".
 Michael Stailey of DVD Verdict described the three Treehouse of Horror segments as "brilliantly crafted tales capturing the best elements of The Twilight Zone, Outer Limits, and Alfred Hitchcock Presents, injecting them into the Simpsons' universe".
 DVD reviewer Doug Pratt described "The Raven" as a "perfect adaptation".
 Kurt M. Koenigsberger said in his book Leaving Springfield that The Simpsons, while "not strictly a literary form ... is certainly the most literate of all situation comedies".
 Koenigsberger uses "The Raven" as one example in support of the statement "The Simpsons is steeped in the American literary context into which Arnold Bennett made such a splash on his tour in 1911."